 The use of Level 3 Enhanced, Level 4 and Level 4 Enhanced are based on the participant's behavioral or medical support needs.
-Children (under age 21) who have medical needs that require Respite by a nurse can request a variance when the following criteria are met:
+Only children who have a medically complex condition can receive Respite by a nurse.
+Any waiver participant age 21 or older who needs nursing services can receive this type of support through the Shift Nursing service.